 For most of us, we interact with the people we work with, as much as—or even more than—our friends and family, so it’s hard to ignore the fact that these folks are a significant part of our lives.
 Therefore, your attitude toward your workplace can be greatly affected by your relationships with your colleagues.
 If you have satisfying and enjoyable connections with your professional peers, chances are you’ll look forward to coming into work and interacting with them each day—whether on projects or at the water cooler.

 Conversely, if your relationships with your colleagues is nonexistent, lackluster, or worse, you’ll likely dread having to come into work to interact with them all day.
 The truth is, very few of us work completely alone, so make an effort to get along with your coworkers and you’ll help ensure that you’ll have an enjoyable and pleasant workplace to go to every day.

 Plan for the future.

 If your work life is less than satisfying, use the strategies provided here to turn things around and discover new meaning and purpose in your work.
+It’s important to both you and your organization that you stay engaged in the long run.
 The key is to make the best of the situation you’re in—create an environment in which you can thrive and hold on to the skills you’re acquiring to make you a productive member of your chosen field.